-Related to the issue of public convenience and advantage is the record of performance under the CRA by the subsidiary banks which are the parties to this transaction.
-Such a review for a state-chartered bank includes examination by personnel of the Division of Banks as well as analysis of concerns received by the bank's community and its response to those concerns fairly raised.
-For other institutions, the Board looks to a publicly available descriptive rating and evaluation by a federal or state bank regulatory agency.
-The Board has noted that the Petitioner's subsidiary bank, People's United Bank, has an "Outstanding" rating in its most recent examination of performance under CRA by the OTS.
-The Board has noted that River Bank has an "Outstanding" rating at its most recent examination conducted by the FDIC and the Massachusetts Division of Banks.
+Related to the issue of public convenience and advantage is the record of performance under CRA by the banks which are parties to this transaction.
+Such review for a Massachusetts state-chartered bank includes examination by personnel of the Division as well as analysis of concerns received from the bank's community and its response to those concerns fairly raised.
+A publicly available descriptive rating and evaluation by a federal bank regulatory agency will also be considered.
+Both banks have received "Outstanding" ratings at their last examinations of performance under CRA.

 Steven L. Antonakes